Carla Emery: Career

 As her success grew, Emery received an increasing number of letters from people asking to visit, which gave her the idea of starting a school where people of all ages, including locals, could get hands-on experience doing many of the things outlined in her book, and more.
 The Emerys purchased nearly 400 acres of land in Kendrick, primarily in Nez Perce County, and began building.
 While they did not encounter any major issues with Nez Perce County, they did so with Latah County, where three acres of their land fell.
 They failed to receive permission to charge visitors tuition.
 In total, the project cost around $200,000 and had no way to produce income.
 The School of Country Living opened on July 1, 1975 but was destroyed just over a year later on August 2, 1976, when flash floods caused a mudslide that killed more than one hundred animals and severely damaged the School's buildings.
 They chose not to attempt to rebuild.

 Around this time, she hired someone in public relations to book television appearances for her, including for Ralph Story's show, The Mike Douglas Show, Johnny Carson's The Tonight Show, and Good Morning America.
 On Phil Donahue's show, she demonstrated goat milking.
 By 1976, she had sold 88,000 copies of her book, around 45,000 of which were mimeographed.
 That year, Emery sold the rights to her book for $115,000 to Bantam Books, who published the seventh edition in 1977, the first of her books to be published commercially, this time with the tagline Encyclopedia of Country Living.
 It was the fastest-selling large paperback in Bantam's history up to that point.
 She then went on a three-month, 93-city promotion tour for the edition.

 Prior to their divorce in 1985, the Emerys had seven children: Dolly, Daniel, Rebecca, Luke, Sara, Jacob, and Esther.
 Bantam had let her book go out of print by the latter half of the 1980s.
 She still received letters from people who wanted to buy copies, so she began producing the eighth edition herself, this time with a copying machine.

 In 1994, after a few years out of the public eye, she went on a 9-month book tour.
 In November 1997, she started a newsletter called Truthquest and in 1998 published her second book, Secret, Don't Tell: The Encyclopedia of Hypnotism, a guide to "modern and ancient mind-control technologies."
 On the book's website, she claimed to have been a victim of unethical hypnosis.
 The book was also released on audio tape.
 Her Encyclopedia experienced newfound popularity in 1999 as Y2K approached and anxiety about food shortages increased.
 In 2000, she married Don DeLong and settled in San Simon, Arizona.
+After Emery's death, her widower, Donald DeLong, took charge of selling the remaining stock of Secret Don't Tell.